ascendbruce/toyroom.bruceli.net/about-en.md

 <a href="/en/about/" class="lang-btn lang-current">EN</a>
 <a href="/tw/about" class="lang-btn">TW</a>

 Hi!

-I am Bruce Li, a.k.a.
-Li PoChun (黎柏均), a web developer in Taipei, Taiwan.

-I will post some articles about learning ruby, rails, other techniques such as javascipts, git and linux/mac configuration.
-Some of them will be in English.

-I am not a native English speaker.
-So feel free to correct me on spelling, grammar etc. Other questions are also welcome.
+I am Bruce, a software engineer living in Taiwan, also the co-founder of WORD UP.

+This blog is a mix of tech, business, personal journal.
+Posts are mostly in Traditional Chinese, but some articles are also available in English.

 My email address is: